manoj-chavan-13/manoj-chavan-13/README.md

 - **Deployment**: Vercel, OnRender, Firebase
 - **Engineering**: Diploma Graduate, currently pursuing further studies in IT

-### 🌱 Currently Learning
+### 🌱 Currently Focusing On

-- **Full-Stack Development**: Deepening skills in Node.js, React, Tailwind CSS
+- **Python**: Delving deeper into Python for backend development and data analysis.
-- **Programming Languages**: Developing a new programming language called MAU (Mathematical and Algorithmic Utility) using Python
+- **JavaScript**: Enhancing skills in JavaScript, particularly with Node.js and React.
-- **Deployment and Operations**: Advanced techniques for deploying and managing applications
+- **Startup Development**: Working on **Minta**, my tech startup, and developing a new programming language called MAU (Mathematical and Algorithmic Utility).

 ### 💼 Seeking Opportunities